elucian/bee/syntax/overview.md

 **Notes:**
 * Composite types are objects;
-* Composite types are allocated usually on the heap;
+* Composite types are allocated on the heap;
+* Reference to composite type can be pass around.

 ## Literals